 - Observation wells are not used for domestic or commercial use, but instead provide information on groundwater levels over time.

 - Monitoring groundwater levels allows us to know how much groundwater is available given human use patterns, weather and climate patterns, and aquifer characteristics.1 Aquifers are geological formations of permeable rock, gravel, or sand containing or conducting groundwater.

 - This indicator presents a statistical analysis of long-term trends in groundwater levels recorded at 119 observation wells that have been monitored for ten years or more and were active as of 2004.

 - 78% of observation wells examined have water levels that are stable or increasing (with 4 wells showing increasing trends); 9% of observation wells show a large rate of decline in water levels (more than 10 cm per year), with a further 13% of wells showing a moderate rate of decline in water levels (between 3 and 10 cm per year).

-Tip: Click on the wells on the map below to see details of each well.
-If you view this page using a modern browser there are increased interactive functions available for you to explore.
+Tip: Click or tap on the wells on the map below to see details of each well.

 Tips for exploring the interactive charts: